-- (a) If you are diagnosed with Level 1 Neurocognitive Impairment, you will be eligible to receive BAP Supplemental Benefits.
-The BAP Administrator will provide you with information about the BAP Supplemental Benefits at the time of your notification of results. - (b) If you are diagnosed with either Level 1.5 or Level 2 Neurocognitive Impairment, the BAP Administrator will provide the medical records from your exam both to you and the Claims Administrator, and you can submit a Claim Form to the Claims Administrator for a Monetary Award determination.
+- (a) If you are diagnosed with Level 1 Neurocognitive Impairment, you will be eligible to receive BAP Supplemental Benefits. - (b) If you are diagnosed with either Level 1.5 or Level 2 Neurocognitive Impairment, you can submit a claim for a Monetary Award.